openfifth/aspen-discovery/tests/e2e/selenium-ide/README.md

 ```

 Any of these methods will:
-1. Find all site configuration files in `selenium-ide/sites/[siteName]/[siteName]-test-config.json`
+1. Find all site configuration files in `selenium-ide/sites/[siteName]/conf/[siteName]-test-config.json`
 2. Create site-specific directories based on the site names if they don't exist
 3. Process the test file for each site by replacing variables with values from the configurations
-4. Save the processed files to `selenium-ide/sites/[siteName]/AspenDiscovery.processed.side`
+4. Save the processed files to `selenium-ide/sites/[siteName]/`

 ### Step 2: Open the Processed File in Selenium IDE

-1. Install the Selenium IDE extension for Firefox.
+1. Install the Selenium IDE extension for Chrome.
-2. Open Selenium IDE in Firefox.
+2. Open Selenium IDE in Chrome.
 3. Click "Open an existing project".
 4. Navigate to and select the processed file from your site directory: `selenium-ide/sites/[siteName]/AspenDiscovery.processed.side`.

-**Important:** Always open the processed file (`AspenDiscovery.processed.side`), not the original file (`AspenDiscovery.side`).
+**Important:** Always open the processed file in your site directory, not the original file in the `test-templates` directory.
 The original file contains variables that need to be replaced before running the tests.

 **Note:** Each site has its own directory under `selenium-ide/sites/` where processed test files are stored.
 This ensures that site-specific test files don't accidentally get committed to the shared repository.
 Only the `example` site directory is included in git.